KeltonMVP/rules/docs/leaders/leader-rules.en.md

 <span style="color:var(--pink);">4.1.1</span> Applications can be opened when there is at least one free slot in the faction or a slot is about to become available.

-<span style="color:var(--pink);">4.1.2</span> Leaders are obligated to open applications and recruit at least 2 players when they have at most 5 free slots.
+<span style="color:var(--pink);">4.1.2</span> Leaders are obligated to open applications and recruit at least 2 players when the faction has 5 or more free slots.

 <span style="color:var(--pink);">4.1.3</span> If the Leader does not have an inactivity request and does not recruit for 5 days when the faction has 5 or more free slots, they will be sanctioned.